Amsterdam Heavy

-Amsterdam Heavy is a 2011 English action crime film written and directed by Michael Wright.
-It stars Michael Madsen, Jeroen Post, Alison Carroll, Fajah Lourens, Semmy Schilt, and Alistair Overeem.
+Amsterdam Heavy is a 2011 English action crime film written and directed by Michael Wright, and starring Michael Madsen, Jeroen Post, Alison Carroll, Fajah Lourens, Semmy Schilt and Alistair Overeem.
 It was shot in Amsterdam, Netherlands.

 Premise

 The film tells the story of criminal "JD" who is on a relentless quest for revenge.
 He smuggles himself back to his hometown Amsterdam.
 Having arrived there, he goes on a rampage through the Dutch capital to find those who have betrayed him.